The Best Candy Store in Every State

 Two words: Free Samples.
 At Albanese Candy Factory, they firmly believe in “try before you buy” so you’ll want to taste test what they’ve deemed to be the world’s best gummies.
 Afterward, tour the gummy plant to see where all those bears and worms are made.

 You can’t think of Iowa sweet shops without local favorite Lagomarcino’s coming to mind.
-And if you don’t get your sugar fix from one of the confections at the candy counter, belly up to the old-fashioned soda fountain for a soft drink.
+And if you don’t get your sugar fix from one of the confections at the candy counter, belly up to the old-fashioned soda fountain for a soft drink or a deli sandwich.
+See America’s best soda fountains, from coast to coast.

 The Farris Wheel, Wichita

 Step back in time with a stop at this vintage candy shop in downtown Wichita.
 The Farris Wheel carries a large selection of nuts and trail mix along with plenty of throwback goodies (cue the nostalgia!).
-Here are the most famous old-fashioned candies you can still buy today.
+Here are the most famous old-fashioned candy brands you can still buy today.

 Southern Candymakers, New Orleans

 One thing the South is known for when it comes to desserts is pralines.
-And no one does the crunchy confections better than Southern Candymakers, whose made-from-scratch pecan pralines were deemed some of the best in the U.S. Whip up your own version at home with this recipe.
+And no one does the crunchy confections better than Southern Candymakers, whose made-from-scratch pecan pralines were deemed some of the best in the U.S. Whip up your own version at home with this bourbon pecan praline recipe.

 Scrummy Afters, Hallowell

 Whimsical, wacky and wonderful: three words to best describe this eclectic sweets store, where the owners say candy is “second to experience.”
-Look for crazy creations like chocolate dragon eggs alongside vintage penny candy as you explore the colorful shop.
+While the storefront is currently closed, locals can still browse crazy creations like chocolate dragon eggs and vintage penny candy at Scrummy’s traveling store.

 Rheb’s Candies, Baltimore